Carbon markets are growing: Here’s what you need to know

 Insights

-This new asset class can potentially be used to invest in a way aligned with your values whilst also diversifying your portfolio.
+This new asset class can potentially be used to gain exposure to the carbon markets whilst also diversifying your portfolio.

 Share

-Climate change poses an existential threat to our societies and economies.
+Climate change poses a threat to our societies and economies.
 To mitigate its impact and restrict global warming to 1.5 C, the world must cut greenhouse gas (GHG) emissions by 43 percent by 2030 .

 “Creating an economic incentive for reducing emissions encourages investments and business strategies that prioritise cleaner practices while stimulating innovation in decarbonisation,” says Stephen Metcalf, head of sustainable investing at RBC Wealth Management in the British Isles and Asia.